drscotthawley/fad_pytorch/README.md

 This repo is still fairly “bare bones” and will benefit from more documentation and features as time goes on.
-Note that it is written using [nbdev](https://nbdev.fast.ai/), so the things to are:
+Note that it is written using [nbdev](https://nbdev.fast.ai/), so the things to do oare:

-1.  fork this repo
+1. Fork this repo
-2.  clone your fork to your (local) machine
+2. Clone your fork to your (local) machine
 3. Install nbdev: `python3 -m pip install -U nbdev`
 4. Make changes by editing the notebooks in `nbs/`, not the `.py` files in `fad_pytorch/`.